How we earn our money

 Conclusion – Is a Prepaid Card Right for You?

 Prepaid credit cards are a practical choice for expats who need a flexible, accessible payment method without relying on a Schufa score.
 They offer the convenience of online and in-store payments, while helping newcomers get started in the German financial system.
-However, they don’t help build credit and may be declined for car rentals, hotels, or subscriptions.
-You should decide whether flexibility and control outweigh the need for credit-building or broader acceptance – and compare cards that might better fit your needs.
+However, they don’t help build credit and may be declined for car rentals, hotels, subscriptions, car sharing, or scooter rentals.

-If you value financial control and want to avoid credit debt, a prepaid card is a safe and useful option — especially during your first months in Germany.
+If you value financial control and want to avoid credit debt, a prepaid card can still be useful — especially during your first months in Germany.
+But before choosing a traditional prepaid card, compare its annual fee, ATM withdrawal fee, top-up costs, foreign currency fee, language support, and bank-account requirements against cheaper debit alternatives.

 Frequently Asked Questions